Check out our new GPU Glossary! Read now

 We’ll also need to authenticate with AWS to store data in S3.

-Create this Secret using the “AWS” template at https://modal.com/secrets/create.
+Create this Secret using the “AWS” template from the Secrets dashboard.
 Below we will use the provided credentials in a Modal Function to create an S3 bucket and populate it with .parquet data, so be sure to provide credentials for a user with permission to create S3 buckets and read & write data from them.

 The policy required for this example is the following.
 Not that you must update the bucket name listed in the policy to your own bucket name.